Silverfeelin/Starbound-ManipulatedUI/README.md

 ### Script
 The script, as defined in the package configuration, will be loaded on initialization.
 It is expected that this script contains a table using the same name as the data parameter of the main menu button, as well as the package name parameter.
 If the functions `init()`, `update(dt)` and/or `uninit` are defined, they will be called by MUI when opening the interface, while the interface is opened or when closing the interface respectively.
+If the functions `settingsOpened()` and `settingsClosed()` are defined, they will be called by MUI when opening or closing the settings menu.
+This only applies to the interface that's currently opened.
 Callback functions defined in this script can be used in widgets, as long as they are added to `/scriptWidgetCallbacks`.

 You can use the function `mui.back()` to return to the main menu at any time.
 This will uninitialize your interface.